Taxis of the United States: Dallas

 In order to work as a taxi driver in the City of Dallas, a person must have no more than five moving violations and or accidents in the previous 36 months.
 Also they must be a citizen or otherwise authorized to work in the United States, have no felony convictions, and be 23 years of age or older.
-People meetings these requirements can received a taxi driver's permit by doing the following: 1) choose a taxicab company to driving for, 2) obtain a taxicab driver application and contract from the cab company, and 3) visit the Transportation Regulation Division office for a background check and to take a taxi driver permitting course.
+People meetings these requirements can receive a taxi driver's permit by doing the following: 1) choose a taxicab company to driving for, 2) obtain a taxicab driver application and contract from the cab company, and 3) visit the Transportation Regulation Division office for a background check and to take a taxi driver permitting course.

 Taxi fares in Dallas compared to other large U.S. cities is very reasonable.
 The meter rate is $2.25 plus 20¢ every 1/9 mile.
 Additional passengers or pets (excluding service animals) are $2 extra, each.
 Also, fares to and from the two principal airports (DFW International Airport and Dallas Love Field) to Downtown Dallas and the Dallas Market Center area are set at a flat rate.
 Those rates are: $41 for DFW to or from Downtown Dallas, $18 to or from Dallas Love Field to Downtown, and $32 to or from DFW International to Dallas Market Center.
 Be advised: a fuel surcharge may also be added to fares if gas prices reach $2.50 per gallon or more for three consecutive weeks.
 In an April 2011 study conducted by the Chicago Dispatcher, Dallas taxis charge an estimated $12.75 for a distance of five miles with five minutes wait time.
 Tipping is not required, but is a good gesture if you receive good service from the driver.

-Denver

-Taxicabs in Denver, Colorado, are licensed by the Public Utilities Commission (PUC) who regulates number of cabs, meter rates, and other rules and regulations.

-Metro Transportation has PUC license for 492 cabs, Yellow has license for 300, and Freedom has license for 250.